For older adults who want to maintain their independence, assisted living offers a safe and supportive environment to do just that.

 After her husband passed away, Jean suffered a minor stroke.
 She continued living alone in her house.

-During one visit they found Jean lying on the floor, unconscious.
+When stopping by to visit, Jean’s children found her lying on the floor, unconscious.
 That’s when Jean’s daughter insisted her mother move across the country to be closer.
-They started shopping for assisted living communities, and Jean moved into Atria Cypresswood around the beginning of the pandemic.
+They started searching for assisted living communities, and that’s when they found Atria.

 Maurine and Larry